Discover How You Can Start Leveraging the Benefits of Paid Advertising Through These Social Media Networks

 Unless you’ve been living under a rock, you’ve probably seen a YouTube ad… or 50.
 Now that video content has shifted to computer screens, mobile phones, and tablets, it only makes sense that marketers would follow suit.
 After all, if you can watch commercials on TV, then why not on YouTube?

-In-display ads, alternatively, appear beside videos, in search results, and on video plays on both channels and Watch pages.5 For these, you’re charged based on how many viewers click on the ad and watch it.6
+In-display ads, alternatively, appear beside videos, in search results, and on video plays on both channels and Watch pages.
+For these, you’re charged based on how many viewers click on the ad and watch it.

 These features make YouTube ads incredibly cost-effective since you only pay for views from people who are showing interest in your content, as opposed to paying for every view—many of which could be from people who click away after only a few seconds.
 YouTube also enables you to choose the people you want to reach with topics, keywords, and demographics, such as targeting “women under 35,” for example.

 No longer just for selfies, “fitspiration”, and expertly-filtered travel photos, Instagram has become a powerful tool for businesses to promote themselves.
-It jumped on the social advertising bandwagon back in November 2013, and it’s still growing.
+It jumped on the social advertising bandwagon back in November 2013, and it has since been vastly expanding.
 For marketers, it’s interesting to watch Instagram evolve as an effective paid advertising program.
-Initially, Sponsored posts were reserved only for the big brands, but realising the potential, Instagram opened its doors to small and medium-sized businesses this past August.7
+Initially, Sponsored posts were reserved only for the big brands, but realising the potential, Instagram opened its doors to small and medium-sized businesses this since August, 2017.

 - Clicks to Website